-In 1893, at the World’s Parliament of Religions in Chicago, the Reverend Antoinette Brown Blackwell declared “Women are needed in the pulpit as imperatively and for the same reason that they are needed in the world—because they are women.”
+In 1893, at the World’s Parliament of Religions in Chicago, the Reverend Antoinette Brown Blackwell declared that “[w]omen are needed in the pulpit as imperatively and for the same reason that they are needed in the world—because they are women.”
 The Rev. Blackwell was the first woman to be ordained by an established denomination in the United States, having been called to be pastor of a Congregational church in South Butler, New York in 1853.
-Like many women of her day, she was active in speaking out, as a Christian, against slavery and for numerous social and economic reforms.
-In the late nineteenth century, the Quaker preacher Lucretia Mott and the Universalist preacher Olympia Brown were also recognized in the ministry of their churches, as was the irrepressible Jarena Lee in the African Methodist Episcopal Church.
-But the question of women’s ordination did not become a widespread and burning issue for America’s churches until the mid-twentieth century.
+Like many women of her day, she was active in speaking out as a Christian against slavery and for numerous social and economic reforms.
+In the late 19th century, the Quaker preacher Lucretia Mott and the Universalist preacher Olympia Brown were also recognized in the ministry of their churches, as was the irrepressible Jarena Lee in the African Methodist Episcopal Church.
+But the question of women’s ordination did not become a widespread and burning issue for America’s churches until the mid-20th century.

 In recent decades one of the most controversial and most visible differences between the various streams of Christianity in America was whether women are or are not present in the ordained ministry.
 In the 1950s and 1960s, the Presbyterians and Methodists began ordaining women to full status in the ministry, followed by most of the Lutheran churches in the 1970s.
 After decades of discussion in the Episcopal Church, the ordination issue was brought to a crisis in 1974 when three bishops took matters into their own hands and conducted an “irregular” ordination of eleven women to the priesthood.
 Two years later, the Episcopal Church voted officially to open the priesthood to women.
 Today, in local churches from Long Beach, California to Long Island, New York, women serve as priests and ministers, fully ordained by a wide spectrum of Protestant denominations.
 With the 2010 ordination of Margaret Lee, in the Diocese of Quincy, Illinois, women have been ordained as priests in all 110 dioceses of the Episcopal Church in the United States.